FollySoft/BlinkBook/HoldOut/README.md

 ## GAMEPLAY

 Each Blink only has 1 second of life.
-Press your Blink's button to give it another second.
+Press your Blink's button to reset the 1-second lifespan.

-Keep your Blink alive... __by any means necessary__.
+Keep your Blink alive... ***__by any means necessary__***.

 ## WIN CONDITION

 The winner is the last player to keep their Blink alive.
-Double clicking the tile's button after it's light fades will return it to the "ready" state.